What Is a Stockout? Causes, Costs, Impact & Prevention

 Increasing the amount of safety stock may also increase your inventory carrying costs, so it’s important to evaluate them against one another.

-While some retailers choose how much safety stock to purchase based on a gut feeling, keeping seven to 14 days’ worth of safety stock on hand is common.
-However, the exact formula for calculating safety stock has many variables that change for each industry and the types of products you sell.
+While it varies from seller to seller, keeping seven to 14 days’ worth of safety stock on hand is common.
+That said, the exact formula for calculating safety stock has many variables that change for each industry and the types of products you sell.

 Check Your Data